ags799/ags799.github.io/_posts/2020-07-05-setting-up-ultrawide.md

 ---

 I decided to try an ultrawide monitor to bring some change (and even excitement) to my work-from-home daily grind.
-I figure that now is the opportunity to try some of the more extreme productivity gear out there, and maybe even have some fun with it.
+I figure that now is the time to try some of the more extreme productivity gear out there, and maybe even have some fun with it.
 So I went all-out:
 [the 49", 32:9, 5120x1440 curved ultrawide display from LG](https://www.lg.com/us/monitors/lg-49WL95C-W-ultrawide-monitor#)
-(its real name is the LG 49WL95C-W but I figure that doesn't really mean anything to anyone but the manufacturer).
+(its real name is the `49WL95C-W` but I figure that doesn't mean anything to anyone but the manufacturer).

 What do I think?
 It's a luxury item.
 Totally unnecessary.
 I couldn't possibly recommend it: the price is exorbitant and there's just no way a monitor could justify the cost.
 It does have some really handy features though: